Ahmed7elmy99/DocTalk-App/README.md

 ## State Management and API Integration
 * State Management: The flutter_bloc package ensures effective state management, allowing the app to gracefully handle data from APIs, including loading, success, and error states.
-* API Integration: The application leverages the http package to interact with a backend AP
+* API Integration: The application leverages the dio package to interact with a backend AP